Our trainees pursue various degrees and graduate certificates at the University of Utah and Weber State University.

 Full-time students may receive full or partial National Institute for Occupational Safety and Health (NIOSH) stipend support, as well as possible tuition assistance from the University of Utah.

-Students with engineering backgrounds in our Ergonomics and Safety and Occupational Injury Prevention programs may also pursue a PhD through the Department of Mechanical Engineering.
+Students with engineering backgrounds in our Ergonomics and Safety program may pursue a master's degree through the University of Utah Department of Mechanical Engineering.
 Students must have an engineering background.
 The degree is designed to be completed in two years and requires 36 credits, including a research-based thesis and oral defense.

 Full-time students may receive full or partial National Institute for Occupational Safety and Health (NIOSH) stipend support, as well as possible tuition assistance from the University of Utah.

-The MOH is designed for professionals who either 1) already have a terminal degree or 2) are currently working in occupational health and safety.
+The MOH degree, housed in the University of Utah Division of Occupational and Environmental Health, is designed for professionals who either 1) already have a terminal degree or 2) are currently working in occupational health and safety.
 The degree may help a professional advance his or her career and may allow students to complete it while maintaining full-time employment.
 Students are required to complete 30 or more credit hours and pass a summative exam but do not need to complete a research project.

 Students can select the following MOH emphases: